MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-alter-lookback.md

 ---
 # .alter materialized-view lookback

 Alters the `lookback` value of an existing materialized view.
-Please see the documentation for the lookback property in the [materialized view create command properties](materialized-view-create.md#properties).
+For more information on the lookback property, see [materialized view create command properties](materialized-view-create.md#properties).

 `.alter` `materialized-view` *MaterializedViewName* `lookback` *LookbackPeriod*